sergiomrebelo/evo-poster/README.md

 ![Project Banner](res/results.png)

 The development of this work follows an [agile science methodology](https://arxiv.org/abs/2104.12545), structured around potential [user cases and scenarios]((https://github.com/sergiomrebelo/evo-poster/wiki/Users-Stories-and-Scenarios)).
 In summary, these users' stories and scenarios unveil that this system can present two main challenges: visual exploration and discovery; and automation.
-We observed that since the system is able to identify the most emotional significant parts of a given text, it can be also used as a casual visualization tool.
+We observed that since the system can identify the most emotionally significant parts of a given text, it can be also used as a casual visualization tool.

 ## Getting Started
 Follow these steps to get the project up and running on your local machine.